ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 Manual Termination
 ------------------

-Apart from automatic termination it is also important for the aircrafts operator to be able to terminate the aircraft immediately if they think the aircraft is a danger to people or other aircraft.
-To force an immediate termination you should use the AFS_TERMINATION parameter.
+Apart from automatic termination it is also important for the aircraft's operator to be able to terminate the aircraft immediately if they think the aircraft is a danger to people or other aircraft.
+To force an immediate termination you should use the :ref:`AFS_TERMINATE<AFS_TERMINATE>` parameter.
 By setting that parameter to 1 the aircraft will immediately terminate.

 Example AFS failsafe mission